marifinstad/anvendt-data-science/README.md

 How will you incorporate human intervention into your ML system (e.g., product/customer exclusion lists)?

+Incorporating human intervention, also known as the human-in-the-loop approach, is essential for maintaining the ethical and responsible use of machine learning systems, especially in sensitive domains like healthcare.
+Here's how we plan to integrate human oversight into our ML system:

+1. Model Interpretability:
+Utilize Explainable AI (XAI) techniques to make the model's predictions interpretable.
+This will allow healthcare professionals to understand the factors influencing predictions, fostering trust in the system.

+2. Threshold Setting:
+Allow healthcare providers to set decision thresholds based on their expertise and the specific needs of their patients.
+Depending on the patient population and the risk tolerance, healthcare professionals can adjust the threshold for classifying a patient as at-risk.

+3. Alert System:
+Implement an alert system that notifies healthcare providers when a patient is identified as high-risk.
+However, instead of automated actions, the system will prompt the healthcare provider for confirmation before any intervention.
+This step ensures that a qualified medical professional validates the prediction before any actions are taken.

+4. Continuous Feedback Loop:
+Establish a mechanism for healthcare professionals to provide feedback on the model's predictions.
+If a prediction is deemed incorrect, this feedback can be used for model retraining, enhancing the system's accuracy over time.

+5. Ethical Oversight:
+Create an ethics committee comprising medical professionals, data scientists, and ethicists.
+This committee will oversee the system's usage, ensuring it adheres to ethical guidelines, patient privacy regulations, and medical best practices.

+6. Regular Training and Education:
+Provide training to healthcare professionals about the limitations and capabilities of the machine learning system.
+Educating users about the system's strengths and weaknesses enables them to make informed decisions based on its predictions.

+7. Transparent Documentation:
+Document the model's features, limitations, and potential biases transparently.
+Clear documentation will empower healthcare providers to make decisions with a full understanding of the system's functioning.
+By incorporating these human-in-the-loop mechanisms, we ensure that the machine learning system acts as a valuable tool, augmenting the expertise of healthcare professionals rather than replacing it.
+Human oversight is crucial for maintaining the system's ethical use, ensuring patient safety, and fostering collaboration between technology and healthcare expertise.

 ## 6. Implementation

 ### 6.1.
 High-level design